swethatanamala/swethatanamala.github.io/_posts/2018-09-01-web-scraping-using-python-selenium-and-beautiful-soup.md

 image: "https://swethatanamala.github.io/assets/Images/web_scraping/show_more.png"
 ---

-In this tutorial, we will learn on how to scrap web using selenium and beautiful soup.
-I am going to use these tools to collect recipes from various food websites and store them in a structured format in a database.
+In this tutorial, we will learn how to scrap web using selenium and beautiful soup.
+I am going to use these tools to collect recipes from a food website and store them in a structured format in a database.
 The two tasks involved in collecting the recipes are:
 - Get all the recipe urls from the website using selenium
 - Convert the html information of a recipe webpage into a structed json using beautiful soup.